Privacy Vision64 – Data Protection Statement

 Revocation is to be announced in writing (fax/e-mail being sufficient) to the contact whose details are provided in I.

 All personal data stored in the course of establishing contact are deleted in this case.

-XII.
+VIII.
 Rights of the concerned person

 If your personal data are processed, you are a concerned person within the meaning of the GDPR, and have the following rights vis-à-vis the responsible party:

 You can request confirmation from the responsible party as to whether data concerning your person are processed by us.